-Since 2020, Magellan has observed an overall decline in the number of voluntary provider self-reports.
+Since 2020, Magellan has continued to observe an overall decline in the number of voluntary provider self-reports.
 Although the landscape of how behavioral health services are rendered has shifted dramatically through the emergence of Telehealth, the importance of self-auditing and monitoring has intensified.
 Many providers no longer have a direct line of sight to their staff or their medical records.
 Providers must therefore ensure that auditing and monitoring practices have been updated to align with the new circumstances and evolving regulations.

-We recommend that you read through the below reminders thoroughly regarding self-reports of potential FWA to Magellan.
+We recommend that you read through the below reminders thoroughly regarding self-reports of potential fraud, waste or abuse (FWA) to Magellan.
 Please note that these guidelines are specific to self-reports of FWA only.
 For billing errors/ mistakes, providers should follow the Claims Resubmission process that is outlined in the Provider Handbook Supplement.